-Colossians 4, Paul gives final instructions, final Greetings and exhortations as he bids them God’s grace.
+Colossians 4, Paul gave final instructions, final greetings and exhortations as he bade the Colossians (and the Laodiceans) God’s grace.

 Psalm 84, of the Sons of Korah.
-Charles Spurgeon said this Psalm was entitled “to be called The Pearl of Psalms.”
+The famous 19th century English preacher Charles Spurgeon said this Psalm was entitled “to be called The Pearl of Psalms.”
 He once preached a whole sermon on verse 3: “Yea, the sparrow hath found an house, and the swallow a nest for herself, where she may lay her young, even thine altars, O Lord of hosts, my King, and my God.”

 Psalm 85, of the Sons of Korah.
 A prayer of thankfulness.

-Today we read the third chapter of Colossians and three chapters of Isaiah.
+Today we read the third chapter of The Apostle Paul’s letter to the Colossians and three chapters of Isaiah.

 August 23: Colossians 3, Isaiah 36, Isaiah 37, Isaiah 38 (click on the chapter to begin reading).

 Colossians 3.
-Paul lists the rules for holy living; not carnality but Christ, the character of the New Man and proper relationships in the christian home.
+Paul listed the rules for holy living; not carnality but Christ, the character of the New Man and proper relationships in the christian home.

 Isaiah 36.
-Isaiah breaks from prophecy and gives a historical rendition, duplicated is 2 Kings.
-This is not plagiarism, Isaiah was the scribe during Hezekiah’s reign
+Isaiah broke from prophecy and gave a historical rendition, duplicated in 2 Kings.
+This is not plagiarism, Isaiah was the scribe during Hezekiah’s reign.

 Isaiah 37.
-Jerusalem’s deliverance is foretold, Hezekiah’s prayer and the word of the LORD concerning Sennacherib, and his final fall.
+Jerusalem’s deliverance is foretold, Hezekiah’s prayer and the word of the LORD concerning Sennacherib is recorded, and Hezekiah’s final fall.

-Isaiah 38 desaribes Hezekiah’s illness and how the LORD added 15 years to his life.
+Isaiah 38 describes Hezekiah’s illness and how the LORD added 15 years to his life.